GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 For the rest of the demonstrations, we'll simply omit the trailing semi-colon for brevity.

 In this plot we've mapped the x aesthetic to the `SepalLength` column and the y aesthetic to the `SepalWidth`.
-The last argument, [Geom.point](@ref), is a geometry element which takes bound aesthetics and renders delightful figures.
+The last argument, [`Geom.point`](@ref Gadfly.Geom.point), is a geometry element which takes bound aesthetics and renders delightful figures.
 Adding other geometries produces layers, which may or may not result in a coherent plot.

 ```@example 1
 plot(iris, x=:SepalLength, y=:SepalWidth,